Policies and Guidelines for Certificates

 - A certificate may also be a credit-based, organized program of study in a field or at a level in which there is not a previously approved degree program.

 - Certificate programs that follow the guidelines here and receive approvals appropriate to the type of certificate will be noted on the students’ transcripts.
-(See Tables I and II in the guidelines document for a detailed description of types of certificate programs, campus admission requirements and program requirements).
+(See Tables I and II in the 2005 guidelines document for a detailed description of types of certificate programs, campus admission requirements and program requirements.
+Note that in January 2011, SCEP approved CP-11.03, which updated the admission requirement criteria for post-baccalaureate campus certificate programs.)

 - Graduate certificate program (IBHE-approved) students will be held to the academic standards that are developed by the Graduate College and, if specified, by the offering units.
 Students enrolled in the undergraduate, graduate, or professional campus certificates will be held to the academic standards developed by the offering units.